 The trees eligible for browsing are those trees to which this behavior is applied.
-Each species is assigned a probability of browse in the Random Browse - Annual Browse Probability (0-1) parameter.
-Each timestep, for each eligible tree, a random number is used to decide whether the tree is browsed.
+Each species has a probability of browse that is the same for all members of that species.
+Each timestep, for each eligible tree, a random number is used against its species probability to decide whether the tree is browsed.